New York, NY

 - Expert understanding of best practices in professional development and career development.

-- Strong interpersonal skills, including the ability to work effectively in a consensus-drive organization and to create consensus-based support for strategies and processes.
+- Strong interpersonal skills, including the ability to work effectively in a consensus-driven organization and to create consensus-based support for strategies and processes.

 - Dynamic energy level.
 Passion for driving change and delivering innovative solutions.